It is sad to say that many nursing home residents do suffer from malnutrition, but you can make a difference.

 Discuss your Nursing Home Abuse Concerns with us

 Please act right away if you have any bad feelings or suspicion of something going on at your loved one’s nursing home.
-The Chicago nursing home abuse lawyers at Harvey L. Walner & Associates, Ltd. are available to discuss your case.
+The Chicago nursing home abuse lawyers at Walner Law are available to discuss your case.
 We can be reached online any time or you may call us at (312) 313-2888.